What does it mean to have a “good” online reputation?

 • Quantity of authoritative reviewers: Some reviewers are more established on certain sites, therefore their posts have more search ranking authority.

-Basically, with a steady flow of customer reviews on a variety of sites you can build a solid online reputation — as long as you’re providing a customer experience worthy of high ratings, that is.
+Basically, with a steady flow of Google customer feedback on a variety of sites you can build a solid online reputation — as long as you’re providing a customer experience worthy of high ratings, that is.
 Save Crime and Punishment for a camping trip and start shaping up your review presence, because 5 stars just aren’t enough.

 About Naveen Gupta